 Relational Effects of Enmeshment

-The negative effects of enmeshment trauma include general anxiety and relational anxiety.
+The negative effects of enmeshment trauma are many.
+They include general anxiety and relational anxiety.

-Many of my clients report a sense of feeling like they are constantly being watched and judged by the outside world, feeling pressure to perform or people please.
-As an enmeshed child is often not allowed to express a full range of feelings, only those the parent is comfortable with, feelings are effectively numbed which can lead to depression in adulthood (not feeling anything) or addictions.
+Many of my clients report a sense of feeling like they are constantly being watched and judged by the outside world, feeling pressure to perform or people-please.
+As an enmeshed child is often not allowed to express a full range of feelings, only those the parent is comfortable with, feelings are effectively numbed which can lead to depression in adulthood or addictions.
 Other effects include intense guilt and shame, often feeling inadequate that they have not lived up to expectations.
-Lack of identity and indecision are common, as they were so used to doing or conforming to what the parent wanted.
+Lack of identity and indecision are common, a result of being used to doing or conforming to what the parent wanted.

 "I see a lot of covert incest survivors who just don’t regulate themselves very well when it comes to romance.
 They move in too quickly, or they’re ambivalent right from the start, or they go quickly and then become ambivalent, or whatever.
 It’s not uncommon for covert incest survivors to become serial monogamists, one relationship after another, because in the early stages of romance, when the neurochemicals are surging and making it seem like everything is great, they’re able to bypass their sensation of feeling burdened.
 They’re able to connect and be sexual with another person.
 But when the neurochemical rush of early romance dies down, the old feelings return and they’re out of there." - Understanding Covert Incest: An Interview with Kenneth Adams